-118. Cyprus acknowledged Cuba's acceptance of recommendations from the last review.
+118. Cyprus acknowledged the acceptance by Cuba of recommendations from the previous review.

 119. The Czech Republic encouraged Cuba to promote and protect human rights.

 120. The Democratic People's Republic of Korea encouraged Cuba to continue with its positive efforts.